How your small business can meaningfully support the LGBTQ+ community

 Genuine support for the diverse LGBTQ+ community requires a level of understanding and participation that you won’t get with a hands-off approach.

-It’s well and good to tout your company as gay-friendly, but what does it mean if you don’t understand why this community needs your support in the first place?
+It’s well and good to tout your company as LGBTQ+-friendly, but what does it mean if you don’t understand why this community needs your support in the first place?

-Knowing this in a general way is very different from meeting people and hearing their personal stories.
+Sure, everybody knows the LGBTQ+ community has historically been denied basic human rights.
+But knowing this in a general way is very different from meeting people and hearing their personal stories.
 This is where understanding starts.
-In order to educate yourself and your employees, consider implementing a mandatory LGBT inclusivity training program.
+In order to educate yourself and your employees, consider implementing a mandatory LGBTQ+ inclusivity training program.

 You can also take steps to educate your customers and members of your local community.
-You don’t have to be pushy about it – simply post flyers for local LGBT organizations and events, for example.
-Alternatively, you could go the extra mile and offer your business space after hours for group meetings, workshops, events, and more.
+Start by posting flyers for local LGBTQ+ organizations and events, for example or offer your business space after hours for group meetings, workshops, events, and more.

 7. Host or participate in LGBTQ+ events

-Of course, you should also strive to be a supportive ally to gay- and lesbian-owned businesses and the LGBTQ+ community year-round.
+Of course, you should also strive to be a supportive ally to the LGBTQ+ community not only when celebrating Pride, but year-round.
 This could mean promoting and participating in other annual events, such as Spirit Day, which raises awareness of the bullying that LGBTQ+ youth face.

 You can also join or even create local fundraisers to support LGBTQ+ organizations and causes.
 You could donate a portion of sales during Pride Month or for certain products or services year-round to an organization of your choice.
-Everything you do helps to raise awareness, promote understanding, and change attitudes.
+Do your research, and listen to LGBTQ+ activists to gain a clearer understanding of their communities’ needs.

 8. Participate in advocacy and legislation efforts